KevinSchildhorn/FoToPresenter/docs/UX/DesignSystem/gallery/GalleryElements.md

 * 1:1 ratio
 * 5pt radius
 * 5pt margin (x and y)
-* Width is generated based on screen width, with a max size of (100pt)
+* Width is generated based on screen width
 * by default on portrait phones there are four Gallery Items per row

 ## Gallery Photo